You pay nothing until we win

 The time limits set forth how long someone has to bring the legal action in question, including filing criminal charges or filing a personal injury lawsuit to seek compensation for your injuries and losses.

+A statute of limitations is a legal time limit imposed on individuals to file a lawsuit.
+In the context of personal injury cases, it refers to the time frame within which an injured person must initiate legal action.
+It is important to understand that once this time limit expires, you may lose your right to seek compensation for your injuries.
 For an average case in Idaho, the victim (or the victim’s family if the victim passed away) has two years from the incident date to sue the other party.
 If you miss this deadline, the judge will almost certainly dismiss your case, unless an exception applies.

 Below are some exceptions relating to Idaho’s personal injury statute of limitations.